primus/omega-supreme/README.md

 ## Adding Omega Supreme to Primus

-Omega Supreme should be added as **plugin** in Primus.
-The plugin will also add a `omega-supreme` middleware which will intercept the incoming HTTP requests and to the actual distribution of the message to every single connected client.
+Omega Supreme should be added as a **plugin** in Primus.
+The plugin will also add a `omega-supreme` middleware which will intercept the incoming HTTP requests and will take care of the actual distribution of the message to every single connected client.
 Adding plugins in Primus is done using the `.use(name, plugin)` method.
-The options for the plugin can directly be added to the constructor of your Primus server so all the configuration of the server and plugins is in one central location as illustrated in the example below:
+The options for the plugin can directly be added to the constructor of your Primus server so all the configuration of the server and the plugins is in one central location as illustrated in the example below:

 ```js